The lowdown (in their own words...)

 The star performers

-Banking litigation: investment and retail; Brand management; Commercial contracts; Commercial property; Competition litigation; Construction: contentious; Corporate crime (including fraud, bribery and corruption); Health and safety; Insurance: insolvency and restructuring; M&A: mid-market, £50m-£250m; Media and entertainment (including media finance); Personal injury: defendant; Private equity: transactions: Mid-cap deal capability; Product liability: defendant; Professional discipline; Professional negligence.
+Banking litigation: investment and retail; Brand management; Clinical negligence: defendant; Commercial contracts; Commercial litigation; Commercial property; Competition litigation; Construction; Corporate crime (including fraud, bribery and corruption); Education: schools; Health and safety; Insurance; IT and telecoms; M&A: mid-market, £50m-£250m; Media and entertainment (including media finance); Personal injury: defendant; Private equity: transactions; Professional negligence; Reputation management; Tax litigation and investigations; Sport.

 A day in the life of...